Allyooop/muskox/method.md

 An ORM basically creates a version of common SQL (or NoSQL) commands but lets you action those in the programming language of your choice.

 An ORM is basically an API for your data.
 A programmable interface.
+ActiveRecord basically creates Ruby versions of SQL, the structured query language that powers our database-driven app

 If you are wondering why we put User instead of something else... that is just the name of the model you want to call.
 If we had called our User model, Cat instead, we would call: